LucasSilvaFerreira/TOBIASlab/README.md

   This function will install TOBIAS on a Google Colab.
   The conda install can reinitialize the environment.
-It can be needed run this function twice before run the pipeline This command will download the hg19 genome
+It can be needed run this function twice before run the pipeline This command will download the hg19 genome and the hg19 regions blacklist

 ```